TunaCici/Braavos_Blog/content/posts/2024/sel4-microkernel-architecture/index.md

 The balance between safety and security versus high-performance and high-throughput has always been a challenge in OS design.
 Although not mutually exclusive, making something safer usually lowers performance, which could be due to software design or hardware limitations.

-To combat this, modern hardware features things like MMUs, privilege levels and virtualization.
+To combat this, modern hardware features things like [MMUs](https://en.wikipedia.org/wiki/Memory_management_unit), [privilege levels](https://developer.arm.com/documentation/102412/0103/Privilege-and-Exception-levels) and [virtualization](https://en.wikipedia.org/wiki/Virtualization).
 But they alone are not enough.
 The software should also be designed and implemented smartly to make use of the hardware the right way.
 This, in turn, put great responsibility on kernels, the software that abstracts the hardware.

 !["User vs. Kernel Space"](./Privilege_Levels.PNG) Privilege Levels

 One of the most popular kernel designs out there is monolithic kernels, where high-performance software (e.g., drivers) resides in the kernel space.
-However, this brings many safety and security risks.
+However, this brings many [safety and security risks](https://www.forbes.com/sites/kateoflahertyuk/2024/07/19/crowdstrike-windows-outage-what-happened-and-what-to-do-next/).
 If the software inside the kernel space fails, the entire system goes with it.
 One solution would be to move as much software away from the kernel as possible.

-Microkernels, minimizes the software in the kernel space by only including essential software like the scheduler, IPC and paging.
+Microkernels, minimizes the software in the kernel space by only including the essentials like the [scheduler](https://en.wikipedia.org/wiki/Scheduling_(computing)), [IPC](https://en.wikipedia.org/wiki/Inter-process_communication) and [interrupt handling](https://en.wikipedia.org/wiki/Interrupt_handler).
 This enhances system safety as there is less software that could fail.
 It also makes verification and validation easier as the code size is smaller.
 However, performance and system latency might suffer greatly if the microkernel is not designed carefully.

 !["Monolithic vs. Micro Kernel](./Monolithic_Micro.PNG) Comparing Kernel Designs: Monolithic and Micro

-seL4 is a fast, secure and formally verified microkernel with fine-grained access control and support for virtual machines.
+[seL4](https://beta.sel4.systems) is a fast, secure and formally verified microkernel with fine-grained access control and support for virtual machines.
 It is the world’s fastest microkernel, balancing both security and performance.
 How this balance is achieved is a feat of software design and engineering.

 In this series I will be going over the mechanisms that allow safe, secure and high-performant systems to be built with seL4.
-I highly suggest everyone to check the official the white paper for a more deeper understanding on the project’s background, formal verification, objectives and real-world applications.
+I highly suggest everyone to check [the official white paper](https://sel4.systems/About/seL4-whitepaper.pdf) for a deeper understanding on the project’s background, formal verification, objectives and real-world applications.

 Abstractions
 ============